-H1 and ZEUS, respectively.
-The maximum value of ξ was set by default to $\xi{\rm max}=0.1$, above which the cross section starts to be dominated by the Reggeon exchange.
+To evaluate the experimental precision with which the DPDFs can be determined, several pseudodata sets, corresponding to independent random error samples, were generated.
+Each pseudodata set was fitted separately.
+The minimal value of Q^2 for the data considered in the fits was set to $Q{\min}^2 = 5 \text{ GeV}^2$.
+The reason for this cut-off is to show the feasibility of the fits including just the range in which standard twist-2 DGLAP evolution is expected to be trustable.
+At HERA, the Q{\min}^2 values giving acceptable DGLAP (twist-2) fits were 8 GeV^2 [335] and 5 GeV^2 [336] for H1 and ZEUS, respectively.
+The maximum value of ξ was set by default to $\xi{\max} = 0.1$, above which the cross section starts to be dominated by the Reggeon exchange.
 The binning adopted in this study corresponds roughly to 4 bins per order of magnitude in each of ξ, β, Q^2 .
-For $Q{\rm min}^2=5\,{\rm GeV}^2$, $\xi{\rm max}=0.1$ and below the top threshold this results in 1229 and 1735 pseudodata points for the LHeC and FCC-eh, respectively.
+For $Q{\min}^2 = 5 \text{ GeV}^2$, $\xi{\max} = 0.1$ and below the top threshold this results in 1229 and 1735 pseudodata points for the LHeC and FCC-eh, respectively.
 The top-quark region adds 17 points for the LHeC and 255 for FCC-eh.
-Lowering $Q{\rm min}^2$ down to 1.8 GeV2 we get 1589 and 2171 pseudodata points, while increasing ξ up to 0.32 adds around 180 points for both proposed machines.
+Lowering Q{\min}^2 down to 1.8 GeV^2 we get 1589 and 2171 pseudodata points, while increasing ξ up to 0.32 adds around 180 points for both proposed machines.

 The potential for determination of the gluon DPDF was investigated by fitting the inclusive diffractive DIS pseudodata with two models with different numbers of parameters, named S and C (see Ref.
-[327]) with $\alpha{IP,IR}(0)$ fixed, in order to focus on the shape of the Pomeron's PDFs.
-At HERA, both S and C fits provide equally good descriptions of the data with $\chi^2/\text{ndf} = 1.19$ and 1.18, respectively, despite different gluon DPDF shapes.
+[333]) with $\alpha{IP,IR}(0)$ fixed, in order to focus on the shape of the Pomeron's PDFs.
+At HERA, both S and C fits provide equally good descriptions of the data with $\chi^2/ndf = 1.19$ and 1.18, respectively, despite different gluon DPDF shapes.
 The LHeC pseudodata are much more sensitive to gluons, resulting in χ^2/ndf values of 1.05 and 1.4 for the S and C fits, respectively.
 This motivates the use of the larger number of parameters in the fit-S model, which we employ in the following studies.
 It also shows clearly the potential of the LHeC and the FCC-eh to better constrain the low-x gluon and, therefore, unravel eventual departures from standard linear evolution.

-In Fig. 4.23 the diffractive gluon and quark distributions are shown for the LHeC and FCC-eh, respectively, as a function of momentum fraction z for fixed scales $\mu^2 = 6, 20, 60, 200 \,\mathrm{GeV^2}$.
+In Fig. 4.25 the diffractive gluon and quark distributions are shown for the LHeC and FCC-eh, respectively, as a function of momentum fraction z for fixed scales $\mu^2 = 6, 20, 60, 200 \,\text{GeV}^2$.
 The bands labelled A, B, C denote fits to three statistically independent pseudodata replicas, obtained from the same central values and statistical and systematic uncertainties.
-Hereafter the uncertainty bands shown correspond to $\Delta \chi^2 = 2.7$ (90 % CL).
+Hereafter the uncertainty bands shown correspond to $\Delta \chi^2 = 2.7$ (90% CL).
 Also the extrapolated ZEUS-SJ DPDFs are shown with error bands marked by the '/' hatched area.
-Note that the depicted uncertainty bands come solely from experimental errors, neglecting theoretical sources, such as
+Note that the depicted uncertainty bands come solely from experimental errors, neglecting theoretical sources, such as fixed input parameters and parameterisation biases.
+The extrapolation beyond the reach of LHeC/FCC-eh is marked in grey and the HERA kinematic limit is marked with the vertical dotted line.
+The stability of the results with respect to the independent pseudodata replicas used for the analysis is evident, so in the following only one will be employed.
+The low x DPDF determination accuracy improves with respect to HERA by a factor of 5-7 for the LHeC and 10-15 for the FCC-eh and completely new kinematic regimes are accessed.